coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

    quote interp_f [ B C iff ].

-Warning: Since function inversion is undecidable in general case, don’t expect miracles from it!
+Warning: since functional inversion is undecidable in the general case, don’t expect miracles from it!

 .. tacv:: quote @ident in @term using @tactic